Chat with the Environment: Interactive Multimodal Perception Using Large Language Models: Experiments

 \subsection{Experimental Setup}

 We evaluate the proposed framework in an object-picking task: a robot is instructed to pick up an object that is referred to by a latent property -- \textit{material} -- which is, however, not visually distinguishable under our settings.
 Tasks are intentionally designed such that information from a single modality could be insufficient to determine object properties, while other perception sources can provide compensations to reduce or eliminate this ambiguity.
 For example, glass and metal surfaces could exhibit similar hard and smooth properties upon contact, in which case differences in impact sound can aid in further differentiation.
-TABLE~\ref{table:metarials-properties} lists variational multimodal descriptions of the materials.
+Tab.~\ref{table:metarials-properties} lists variational multimodal descriptions of the materials.
 These properties are wrapped as natural language sentences before being fed back to the LLM.

-Experiments are done in CoppeliaSim\footnote{https://www.coppeliarobotics.com/} simulations, where several blocks in various colors, materials, weights and surface textures are randomly selected and placed on the table next to a brown container (See Fig.~\ref{fig:exp}).
-The desktop robot is equipped with two \textit{Open-Manipulator-Pro} arms \footnote{https://emanual.robotis.com/docs/en/platform/openmanipulator\_p/overview/}, but only its right arm is activated to operate.
-It is capable of executing actions in [``knock on", ``touch", ``weigh", ``pick up"].
-The first three actions correspond to the interactive perception of impact sound, haptics, and weight, respectively, and the last action finalizes the task by picking and placing an object into the box.
+Experiments are done in CoppeliaSim\footnote{\url{https://www.coppeliarobotics.com/}} simulations with the NICOL robot \cite{Kerzel23NICOLNeuroinspired}, where several blocks in various colors, materials, weights, and surface textures are randomly selected and placed on the table next to a brown container (see Fig.~\ref{fig:exp}).
+The ViLD \cite{Gu2022OpenvocabularyObjectDetection} model is meant to be easily generalized to describe complex scenes despite the simplicity of the object setting here.
+After detection, the objects are represented universally by their name, which serves as a parameter for the action function to identify.
+Objects with the same color will be distinguished as ``.. on the left/right'' given the simplicity of avoiding more than two duplicated colors for the same shape.
+The desktop robot is equipped with two \textit{Open-Manipulator-Pro} arms \footnote{\url{https://emanual.robotis.com/docs/en/platform/openmanipulator\_p/overview/}}, but only its right arm is activated to operate.
+It is capable of executing actions in [``knock on", ``touch", ``weigh", ``pick up"], with a parameter to indicate the targeted object.
+The first three actions correspond to the interactive perception of impact sound, haptics, and weight respectively, and the last action finalizes the task by picking and transporting an object into the box.
 Each instruction is guaranteed to be achievable with the capability of the robot.